Variability of hole spin qubits in planar Germanium: Methodology

 \section{Methodology}

 We focus this variability study on the impact of charge traps on the charge and spin properties of Ge/SiGe QDs, for a prototypical device similar to Refs. \cite{Martinez2022,Martinez2022-inhom,Abadillo2022,Mauro2024} (see Fig. \ref{fig:device}a).
-This device emulates an unit cell of the two-dimensional array architecture of Refs. \cite{Wang2024,john2024}.
+This device emulates a unit cell of the two-dimensional array architecture of Refs. \cite{Wang2024,john2024}.
 We compute the variability induced by charge traps at the semiconductor/oxide interface.
 Such defects are believed to be the dominant source of variability in Si MOS spin qubits \cite{Martinez2022}, and the cause of sizable energy fluctuations in Ge hole spin qubits \cite{Martinez2024}.
 We neglect other sources of variability such as dislocations or fabrication imperfections.
 We discuss the impact of residual long-range surface roughness \cite{peña2023} at the Ge/SiGe interfaces in Appendix \ref{app:SR}.

 The simulated device is made of a 16 nm thick Ge well grown on a thick Ge$_{0.8}$Si$_{0.2}$ buffer and covered with a 50 nm thick Ge$_{0.8}$Si$_{0.2}$ barrier.
 In each unit cell, a central gate C with a diameter of 100 nm confines the holes in a QD; and a set of four lateral gates (labelled L, R, T, B) controls the interactions between the QDs.
-They are grounded throughout this study, yet used to apply RF signals to drive the spin.
+They are all grounded throughout this study \footnote{Note that any rigid shift of all gate voltages leaves the electric field and confinement invariant.}, yet used to apply RF signals to drive the spin.
 The gates are 20 nm thick and are arranged in two layers: the L, R, T, B gates in a first layer on top of a 7 nm thick oxide (Al$_2$O$_3$), and the C gate in a second layer on top of a 14 nm thick oxide.
 The whole structure is encapsulated in 7 nm of Al$_2$O$_3$.
-The simulation box contains 2$\times$2 unit cells (with only the central dot occupied).
 The Ge well experiences a biaxial strain $\varepsilon_{xx}=\varepsilon_{yy}=\varepsilon_\parallel=-0.61\%$ and $\varepsilon_{zz}=\varepsilon_\perp=+0.45\%$ as a result of the lattice mismatch between Si and Ge, along with a residual in-plane strain $\varepsilon_{xx}=\varepsilon_{yy}=+0.26\%$ in the buffer \cite{Sammak2019}.
 Additionally, we include the inhomogeneous strains imprinted by the thermal contraction of the aluminium gates at cryogenic temperatures \cite{Abadillo2022,Reeber96,Corley-Wiciak2023}.